Getting Started

 After a couple of minutes (or more, depending on the number of started

-VMs), the status of the stack should turn into “CREATE_COMPLETE
+VMs), the status of the stack should turn into “CREATE_COMPLETE”.
+By

 you can check its properties, including the public and private IP